RosettaCommons/documentation/application_documentation/utilities/constel.md

 ````
 -constel:cnl_exclude <FORBIDDEN>
 ````
-* \<FORBIDDEN\> is a file that lists the forbidden residues.
+* \<FORBIDDEN\> is the path to a file that lists the forbidden residues.
 The file has the following format
 ````
 <RNU_1> <CID_1>
 ...